MET workshops

 Purpose: To explore the use of punctuation for parenthetical expressions.

-Who should attend?
-Anyone who has ever wondered whether to put in or leave out a comma or whether to use commas, brackets or dashes to set off an expression.
-Participants of the earlier session on commas will be able to further explore the use of commas through exercises and discussion and – hopefully – resolve their doubts on the choice of punctuation for parenthetical expressions.
+Participant profile: Anyone who has ever wondered whether to put in or leave out a comma or whether to use commas, brackets or dashes to set off an expression.
+Participants will explore the use of commas through exercises and discussion and – hopefully – resolve their doubts on the choice of punctuation for parenthetical expressions.

-About the facilitator: Alan Lounds retired this year from his post as head of the Language Advisory Unit at the Universitat Politècnica de Catalunya.
-He continues to work occasionally as a freelance editor and translator and also teaches academic writing.
+About the facilitator: Alan Lounds is a freelance editor and translator.
+He worked as head of the Language Advisory Unit at the Universitat Politècnica de Catalunya for 20 years.
 He is a founder member and former chair of Mediterranean Editors and Translators.